MyMemoryChat/LLM_agent/prompt_template/USER_ANSWER_REACT/USER_ANSWER_REACT.md

     Answer:
     {{
         'message': B brought A to Y for her 26th birthday from Turkey.
-That is really lovely and romantic :blush: !, 'images': [
+That is really lovely and romantic 😊!, 'images': [
             {{
                 'title': 'A and B in the plane to Paris',